swimhelenhsu/StaRSFine/Spring2019Report3.md

 ## Abstract

-StaRS FInE has worked to develop an improved filter technology for AguaClara outlet pipes.[**a bit redundant no?
-I would just choose either critical or important**] Filtration is the last step in an AguaClara plant[**Aren't all the steps important?
-Would consider the clause after "because" and go straight into the next sentence**].
+StaRS FInE has worked to develop an improved filter technology for AguaClara outlet pipes.Filtration is the last step in an AguaClara plant.
 As a result, it is the last opportunity to remove particles that have slipped through all previous treatment processes.
 Prior to StaRS FInE, the outtake pipes used in vertical filtration were problematic because small slits in the pipes would clog with chemical deposits.
 In order to clean the filters and wash away the deposits, clean water was emptied from the larger outlets to increase outflow velocity through the slots to dislodge the chemicals.
 In the process, clean water was wasted.
 StaRS FInE designed an alternative to the outtake pipes, triangular in shape, and therefore referred to as the “Christmas tree” design.
 The design relied on larger openings to prevent clogs, as well as the gravity exclusion principle to prevent sand from exiting the outlet pipes.
 The focus of StaRS FInE in the spring of 2019 was to test the three dimensional model printed in the fall of 2019 with sand to find what velocity leads to failure in the form of sand in the outlets.

 ## Introduction

 The spring of 2019 was StaRS FInE's second semester working on recent improvements since being disbanded in the fall of 2015.
 The subteam was brought back in the fall of 2018 because of its continued relevance to AguaClara plants.
-The filter system used then became clogged throughout the day with chemical deposits, [**which chemicals?
-PaCl?**] mostly from PaCl, but [**but**] there was no sustainable solution to the clogging.
+The filter system used then became clogged throughout the day with chemical deposits, mostly from PaCl, but there was no sustainable solution to the clogging **[do you mean there was not a sustainable solution?]** .
 Chemical deposits built up on the small slots of the filters, and the plant had to be temporarily shut off periodically for cleaning.
 During this cleaning (not to be confused with backwash, where the sand particles in the filter are cleaned), clean water would be purged to dislodge the build up on the pipes.
 Alternatively, buckets of acid could be poured into the filter to clean them, which was also not ideal.
 In both of these scenarios, the filter could not be used while it was cleaned, and clean water was wasted, whether it was being used to purge the pipe or to divert water from the filters while they were being cleaned with acid.
 The goal of StaRS FInE was to develop and test an outlet system that prevented sand from escaping and did not clog with chemical deposits.
 Past teams failed because of issues with sand getting into their outlet pipes during filtration.
 The past team did develop designs that worked during backwash, however the filtration velocity was too large for the parameters of their design and the water effluent contained a significant amount of sand.
 Because this problem occurred at the filtration outtake, the team was very conscious of head loss and the major and minor losses coming from the outlet pipe and the design geometry.

 The goals for the spring of 2019 were to test the apparatus (designed and 3D printed in the Fall 2018) with sand, discover the failure velocity for this apparatus, and make changes to the spacing of the branches and angles if necessary.
 The original spacing and angles were based on some of the research of Horizontal Filtration (another AguaClara subteam), the results of testing by past StaRS teams, and the library of AguaClara fluid mechanics calculations.
 The team also had to discover the possible modes of failure.
 Failure modes may be caused by flow that is too fast, which may lead to sand moving up as a solid plug or small grains of sand getting into the outlet pipe.
 Fall 2018's design was promising, but before it was ready to be proposed as a solution, many more tests had to be run.

-**[Include and explain gravity exclusion/sand exclusion zones]** Gravity exclusion is a principle that explains some interaction between sand and water that informs the research and fabrication of StaRS FInE.
+Gravity exclusion is a principle that explains some interaction between sand and water that informs the research and fabrication of StaRS FInE.
 The idea is that for two flat surfaces (branches) creating a roof with a specific angle, if sand were to get beneath the branch, it would slide down with gravity and remain outside of the outlet.
 The water beneath the branches creates enough pressure that the sand remains out of the outlet pipe and in the gravity exclusion zone.
 This zone is formed by the sand that settles beneath the branches.
 The biggest challenge with preventing sand from going into the outlet happens during forward filtration, when water is moving quickly through the outlet.
 In this case, the sand-water interface at the edge of the exclusion zone must be large enough that the force of gravity on the sand is greater than the force of the water moving up through the sand.

 ## Literature Review and Previous Work

-The work of StaRS FInE has not been investigated outside of AguaClara, **[,]** making the project exciting, ~~and~~ requiring innovation on the part of each team member.
-In the past, **[,]** the team has found examples related to filters from aquaponics and various filtering methods.
+The work of StaRS FInE has not been investigated outside of AguaClara, making the project exciting, requiring innovation on the part of each team member.
+In the past, the team has found examples related to filters from aquaponics and various filtering methods.
 That being said, the alternate systems are more complicated, and would have encountered the same issues that AguaClara filters had already faced.
 The StaRS FInE team members remained the same from the fall of 2018 to the spring of 2019.
-That being said, the team focused on research in the fall, whereas the team shifted to fabrication in the spring.
+That being said,**[second time that being said is used in this paragraph, be careful and try for more professional usage and technical writing]** the team focused on research in the fall, whereas the team shifted to fabrication in the spring.

-**[What are the other insights??
-The last paragraph seems disconnected from the paragraph before it.
-What happened in the 2015 team?]**

-From the reports of the 2015 team, it seems that the necessary wingspan and size of the sand-water interface was not calculated correctly.
+From the reports of the 2015 team, it seems that the necessary wingspan and size of the sand-water interface was not calculated correctly **[be more sure, is it a conclusion that was drawn?
+Seems seem a bit more iffy]**.
 This is supported by their lack of success with keeping sand from exiting the filter during higher forward filtration velocities.
 The size of the spring of 2019's model interface is much larger and there has been greater success in keeping sand out of the outlets.

-In the fall of 2018 the team discovered **["discovered" may be more fitting]** a few key insights.
-First, the team tested the **[the]** angle at which **[at which]** sand falls in a pipe filled with water to determine an optimal angle where sand escaping the gravity exclusion zone is still likely to fall back down.
+In the fall of 2018 the team discovered  a few key insights.
+First, the team tested the angle at which sand falls in a pipe filled with water to determine an optimal angle where sand escaping the gravity exclusion zone is still likely to fall back down.
 The optimal angle was determined to be 26.64 degrees.

 From the calculations done with the AguaClara fluid calculation Python code library, a "Christmas tree" design was created in OnShape and 3D printed to fit inside of a 4-inch tube.
 Unlike previous teams dating back to 2015, the fall 2018 team ensured that the flow rate, velocity, and wing area of the apparatus all work together to prevent sand from exiting during backwash.
 This apparatus is still being used this semester as a main tool for research.